nachitodev/nezuko.js/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Please dont use this in production
+This code is trash, please dont use it in production.

 ## License
 [MIT](https://github.com/Junai22/nezuko.js/blob/main/LICENSE)